ravenrebels/egowallet/README.md

 This is a graphical user interface facade on top of your own full blown Raven core node (Ravencoin wallet).

 Egowallet has the following capabilities
 * Show wallet RVN balance
 * List all assets/tokens in the wallet
 * Transfer/send RVN from wallet
 * You can NOT send assets, not yet

+## Disclaimer

+Use this software at your own risk.
+It is highly experimental at this stage.

 ## OVERVIEW
 - You need Node.js installed, https://nodejs.org/en/